KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

             @Column {}
         }

-        ``KeyboardView`` applies this menu to every key that triggers the ``KeyboardAction/nextLocale`` action, as well as to the space bar, if the ``Gestures/SpaceLongPressBehavior`` is set to ``Gestures/SpaceLongPressBehavior/openLocaleContextMenu``.
+        You can add this context menu to any view with the ``SwiftUICore/View/localeContextMenu(for:locales:tapAction:)`` view modifier.

-        You can also add this menu to any view with the ``SwiftUICore/View/keyboardLocaleContextMenu(for:locales:tapAction:)`` view modifier.
+        ``KeyboardView`` automatically applies it to every key that triggers the ``KeyboardAction/nextLocale`` action, as well as to the space bar if the ``Gestures/SpaceLongPressBehavior`` is set to ``Gestures/SpaceLongPressBehavior/openLocaleContextMenu``.
     }
 }